maiertech/dotfiles/README.md

 ## How to bootstrap a new MacBook

-### Apple onboarding checklist
+### Setup assistant

-For new MacBooks or after factory reset:
+On new MacBooks or after a factory reset the first thing you see it the seup assistant:

-- Make user account local account and do not allow account recovery via iCloud.
+- Do not link your local user account to iCloud and prevent local user account password reset with your Apple ID via iCloud.
-- Turn off telemetry.
+- Turn on FileVault and write down the recovery key.
-- Turn off Siri.
+- Do not turn on iCloud Keychain.

 ### Automated installation with Strap